ThomG1/grime-song-generator/README.md

 - __First Time Users__

-1.As a first time user, I want to easily understand the main purpose of the site as a basic music making, and listening tool.
+1. As a first time user, I want to easily understand the main purpose of the site as a basic music making, and listening tool.

-2.As a first time user, I want to be able to get an understanding of how to use the site and all of it's features.
+2. As a first time user, I want to be able to get an understanding of how to use the site and all of it's features.

-3.As a first time user, I want clear and distinguishable sections that are easy to find and move between.
+3. As a first time user, I want clear and distinguishable sections that are easy to find and move between.

-4.As a first time user, I want to be able to enjoy the clean but eye catching design of the site, even before I have started using it.
+4. As a first time user, I want to be able to enjoy the clean but eye catching design of the site, even before I have started using it.

 5. As a first time user, I want to be able to quickly and easily start making music.